florensiawidjaja/BioinfoMCP/README.md

 reference: https://github.com/IMNMV/ClaudeR

 * Connect CluadeR to your AI Agent using the instruction shown in the reference above.
-* Restart your AI Agent and then run the following:
+* Restart your AI Agent
+> Tools needed: FastQC, Bowtie2, samtools, MACS3, Deeptools, MultiQC, R (GenomicRanges, GenomicAlignment, Rsamtools)

 ```

-I want to run pipeline ChIP-seq on /path/to/genomic/files/ to do motif discovery for binding sites.
+Can you run the ChIP-seq analysis for Motif discovery for binding sites task to the /path/to/SRR8405197_1.fastq and /path/to/SRR8405197_2.fastq.
+I already have the Reference index at /path/to/ref-index/.
 Use the existing MCP tools as much as possible, and only execute R if none of them are available for the task given.
 Make an Executive Summary report at the end.

 ```